Long Lake

 Burnett County, WisconsinOligotrophic

-On the LakeGrade rubric, Long Lake pulls an A: clarity at 68.9 ft and 11 µg/L of phosphorus put it in the top bracket for Wisconsin.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+On the LakeGrade rubric, Long Lake pulls an A: clarity at 21.5 ft and 11 µg/L of phosphorus put it in the top bracket for Wisconsin.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Long Lake has at least one documented invasive species (Banded Mystery Snail), so boaters and anglers should observe clean-drain-dry steps when leaving the lake.
 Walleye are documented at Long Lake, one of 4 fish species on record for the lake.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2024-09-22.
 Grade methodology: LakeGrade methodology.